heron2014/what-is-node/README.md

 };
 ```

-**Call main function with callback that do something with your data**
+Call the function with callback that do something with your data

 ```
 getStuffFromDatabase(function(data) {